viztini/rubyental/README.md

 Follow the on-screen menu to manage your todo list and journal entries.

+**Note on Text Editing:** While `readline` enhances single-line input (allowing arrow key navigation and history for prompts), it does not provide full-screen, multi-line text editing capabilities (like navigating up/down within a multi-line entry).
+For such advanced editing, a dedicated text editor or a more complex terminal UI library would be required.

 ## Example Output

 ```
 ================================================================================
                                  rubyental - Your Mental Well-being Companion
 ================================================================================
 --------------------------------------------------------------------------------
                                    Main Menu